 I worked for a church organization.

-Four years later, I learned a name for what I had experienced.
-It’s called mobbing, or adult bullying.
+Four years later, I learned names for what I had experienced.
+It’s called adult bullying, and sometimes, mobbing.
 I learned that this type of abuse happens a lot – and devastates victims.1

 Five more years had passed when I came across a post titled, “Grown-up Bullying.”
-The author, Lynne Shallcross, features and quotes Jessi Eden Brown, a licensed counselor and professional coach with the Workplace Bullying Institute.2
+The author, Lynne Shallcross, featured and quoted Jessi Eden Brown, a licensed counselor and professional coach with the Workplace Bullying Institute.2

-Brown and Shallcross describe what I experienced – and the damage such experiences can cause.
+Brown and Shallcross described what I experienced – and the damage such bullying can cause.

 Subtle, insidious, persistent